- The Washington Times - Tuesday, February 17, 2026

 Advertisement

-Mr. Colbert, a frequent Trump critic, said the network was worried about violating guidance issued earlier this year by Brendan Carr, the Federal Communications Commission chair.
+Mr. Colbert, a frequent critic of President Trump, said the network was worried about violating guidance issued this year by FCC Chair Brendan Carr.
 The guidance addressed political bias on broadcast TV by requiring candidates for public office to receive equal time on late-night and daytime talk shows.

-Mr. Colbert mocked the whole idea, saying Mr. Carr was relying on the rule for political reasons.
+Mr. Colbert mocked the entire idea.
+He said Mr. Carr was relying on the rule for political reasons.

 “Let’s just call this what it is: Donald Trump’s administration wants to silence anyone who says anything bad about Trump on TV, because all Trump does is watch TV, OK?”
 Mr. Colbert said.
 “He’s like a toddler with too much screen time.
 He gets cranky and then drops a load in his diaper.”

 Mr. Talarico and his allies, meanwhile, lapped up the free media attention.
-He circulated the interview online and claimed the situation showed the Trump‑led Republicans were getting nervous.
+The candidate circulated the interview online and said the situation showed that the Trump‑led Republicans were getting nervous.

 Advertisement